bassamkhamis/embedded_linux/README.md

 **Done we have our new toolchain
 NOTE: Don't forget add toolchain in path by** `export PATH=~/path of file/:$PATH`

-# combile bootloader using U-boot
+# Combile bootloader using U-boot

-# compile openSBI firmware
+# Compile openSBI firmware

-# configare virtual SD card on linux Ubuntu
+# Configare virtual SD card on linux Ubuntu

-# compile kernel
+# Compile kernel